SAP/ui5-tooling/docs/index.md

 #### ⚙️ Project Setup

-Configure your project for use with UI5 Tooling.
+Configure your project for use with UI5 CLI.
 *Also see the [Configuration Documentation](./pages/Configuration.md)*

 ```